nytopop/illu/readme.md

 4 models in a trenchcoat walk into a bar (3090 edition)

 # usage
-clone the repo and use `uv` or something
+clone the repo and use `uv` or something:

 ```shell
 uv venv --python 3.12